With its complete focus on its 2 core activities, AXA Bank Belgium takes a very conservative stance on risk matters:

-AXA Bank Europe is finalizing the sale of its Hungarian activities.
+AXA Bank Belgium is finalizing the sale of its Hungarian activities.

-This transaction is the last step of the repositioning of AXA Bank Europe towards a retail bank with focus on the Belgian market.
-On top of this intrinsically prudent business model, ABE implements conservative risk management policies:
+This transaction is the last step of the repositioning of AXA Bank Belgium towards a retail bank with focus on the Belgian market.
+On top of this intrinsically prudent business model, ABB implements conservative risk management policies:

 - Its wholesale credit exposures are restricted to first class issuers and counterparties within a tight limit framework;

 - Its retail credit portfolio, which mainly consists of mortgages, shows a very low risk profile ;

 - Its market activities focus on hedging market risks emerging from its core businesses; its liquidity risk is managed within very conservative standards.

 More risk-related information can be found in the AXA Bank Europe's 2015 Disclosure Report, which is prepared in accordance with Basel II Pillar III requirements.

 - 2015 AXA Bank Europe’s 2015 Disclosure ReportPDF